William-wAng618/roboticAttack/README.md

 - [2025-03-08]
   - Upate UADA.
   - Bug fix.
+  - Simple and flexible new evaluation tool (See in roboticAttack/evaluation_tool)
   - Release new ver. of Paper.
-  - ALL patches released (see in roboticAttack /adversarial_patches).
+  - ALL patches released (See in roboticAttack /adversarial_patches).
 - [2024-11-26] Pre release